-2.3.4.
-Construction Camp and Lay Down Areas
+2.3.4 Construction Camp and Lay Down Areas

-The construction camp is not a workers residential camp.
+The construction camp is not a workers residential camp, and foreign contractors will be required to use local existing accommodation facilities throughout the project.
 The construction camp consists of the site offices, storage and associated facilities.
+The final selection of lay down sites and location of asphalt plant have yet to be decided and will be included in the CESMP.